-- AIPP 1.
-With the inclusion of Exhibit I Brodie Oaks Redevelopment Art Master Plan and stating the project will have a "minimum of two locations for the incorporation of locally sourced public art" this PUD should receive a superior rank for Art. - AIPP 2.
-Please either confirm the amount per art piece or total amount of funding to be dedicated to artwork for this PUD.
-This amount along with development triggers will become part of the ordinance.
+AIPP 1.
+With the inclusion of Exhibit I Brodie Oaks Redevelopment Art Master Plan and stating the project will have a "minimum of two locations for the incorporation of locally sourced public art" this PUD should receive a superior rank for Art.